Catholic Pilgrimage Sites Worldwide

 Canada • North America

-Midland's Martyrs' Shrine is a national Catholic pilgrimage site honoring eight Jesuit saints martyred over 350 years ago while bringing Christianity to Canada.
+Midland's Martyrs' Shrine is Canada's national pilgrimage site honoring eight Jesuit saints martyred while bringing Christianity to the Huron people.

 Milan